HickeyLab/Mingl/README.md

 You need to have Python 3.11 or newer installed on your system.
 If you don't have Python installed, we recommend installing [uv][].

+We also recommend that you install MINGLE into a new environment to avoid any dependency conflicts.

 There are several alternative options to install MINGLE:

 <!--